aharring83/Bacterial-Genomics-Workshop/README.md

 Open a new terminal and transfer the align.tree file to your personal computer Go to http://etetoolkit.org/treeview/
 Upload your align.tree file and press view tree.
-Congratulations, we have generated a phylogenetic tree.
+Congratulations, we have generated a phylogenetic tree based on the individual Legionella species SNVs.
-Scientist use these trees to trace origins and spread of outbreaks, relatedness of different species and for identification purposes.
+Scientist use these trees to trace origins and spread of outbreaks.
 From this workshop, we can use the tree to see which Legionella strains our samples are related to.
-Thank you for participating in the workshop and please fill out a survey.
+Thank you for participating in the workshop.
 ```